 (1) The Department shall create one application for Districts to apply for State Matching Grants from the Oregon School Capital Improvement Matching Account.

-(2) The Department shall post the application prior to the beginning of each Funding Cycle on the Department’s web page
+(2) The Department shall post the application on the Department’s web page.

 (3) The Department shall open applications for each Funding Cycle as follows: